tydeno/Ploto/README.md

 Please be aware that if you use UNC paths as Destination, PlotoMover cannot grab the free space there and just fires off.

-## But I want it do it continously!
+## But I want to do it continously
 Sure, just use Start-PlotoMove with your needed params:

 ```powershell